Knitted penguin jumpers

 When oiled penguins are admitted to the Wildlife Clinic at Phillip Island Nature Parks, a knitted jumper may be temporarily placed on the penguins to prevent them from preening and swallowing the toxic oil before they are washed and the oil removed by staff.

 438 little penguins were affected by the last major oil spill near Phillip Island in 2001.
 96% were successfully saved and rehabilitated at the Wildlife Clinic and released back into the wild.

 Read more about the benefits of using penguin jumpers when rehabilitating oiled little penguins here.

-NOTE: May 2014.
-Thank you to all the kind knitters who have contributed to the Knits for Nature program so far, your time and efforts are greatly appreciated.
-At this time we have enough jumpers and do not require any more.
 If you would still like to assist the penguins and the Penguin Foundation, you may like to Adopt a Penguin or Donate, further information can be found here.

 Caring for sick

 In 2013-14, 452 native animals and several international seabird visitors were admitted to the Wildlife Clinic located at Phillip Island Nature Parks.
 Of those animals, 96 were little penguins treated for a range of health problems including; entanglements, oiling, cuts requiring stitches and grass seed injures to the eye.

 The Penguin Foundation raises vital funds for the rescue and care of little penguins found sick or injured.
 Adopt a penguin today to help.
 The Penguin Foundation has supported the following wildlife rescue and rehabilitation programs: